Rpc

 Initialize

-phase, call the RPC Client method registration interface;During the
+phase, call the interface to register the RPC Client method;During the

 Start

-phase, call the RPC Invoke interface to implement RPC calls;
+phase, call the RPC Invoke interface to perform RPC calls;

 Server side: